 Only a short jaunt from the hip happenings of Portland, Oregon the Columbia River Gorge hides some epic hikes that you need to see to believe!
 From waterfall wanders to more strenuous strolls, the Columbia River Gorge has hiking opportunities for all ages and abilities.

 The waterfalls in the Columbia River Gorge are the obvious draw to the area.
 They make up some of the better short and simple hikes.
 But with over 100 established trails across Washington and Oregon the 85 mile long, 4000′ deep Columbia River Gorge is so much more.
-Multi-day hikes along the PCT route, fields of flourishing wildflowers and back-country rain forest exploration are all on offer.
+Multi-day backpacking treks along the PCT route, fields of flourishing wildflowers and back-country rain forest exploration are all on offer.

 As we noted in our previous article about the gorge’s endless waterfalls, the area is immensely popular as a destination itself or simply a stop on a PNW roadtrip.
 Some of the more roadside attractions can be overrun by tourists and locals alike in the spring and summer.
 As such, its important to remember that Hiking in off-peak times is recommended and as always, help preserve our wild areas, practice leave-no-trace principals!

 The hikes of the gorge are pretty evenly split between the Washington and Oregon sides of the Columbia River.
 In this post I’ll be focusing on hikes in the Oregon side of the Columbia River Gorge.
 I haven’t had enough time to fully explore the Washington side of the gorge but I’ve been told its easily equal to the Oregon half!
 Grab your hiking boots and lets hit the trails of the Columbia River Gorge!